 When you are unable to attend in person on Sunday morning, you can watch a live worship service from your own electronic device during our 10am gathering.

 Our Ashburn Farm Run for Ugandan Kids is held every year on Thanksgiving Day and is the main source of funding for this important mission.
-Mark your calendar for Thanksgiving Day 2018 to show your care and concern for Ugandan children.
-Click HERE for information on the race.
+Mark your calendar for Thanksgiving Day 2019 to show your care and concern for Ugandan children.
+Other funding continues from individuals who continue to support these students.